 So I write this blog with the hope of inspiring better physical and mental health and a passion for life.
 And no, you don’t need to be a runner.
 Just be open to possibilities, ready to live your dreams and say good-bye to self doubt.

-If you want to read my biography to find out more (boring stuff) about my career and education, go to TheCauseCoach website.
+If you want to read my biography to find out more (boring stuff) about my career and education, look at my profile on LinkedIn.

 To learn more about how a Life Coach can make a difference, read this post: